CSUN's Information Competence Program

 According to the CSU Information Competence Initiative, the best way to ensure that students have the skills that they need is to design an information competence program integrated into the curriculum and built on strong alliances between classroom faculty and library faculty.
 Strategies will differ by department, but may include efforts based in Freshman Orientation/Seminar Courses, General Education Courses, Cornerstone and Capstone Classes in Each Discipline, or Information Competency Mastery Requirements.

-For background information about information competence in the CSU, see the California State University Information Literacy Fact Sheet.
+For historical background information about the establishment of the information competence requirement in the CSU, see the California State University Information Literacy Fact Sheet .
+If you have further questions about our information competence program, please contact the Oviatt Library’s Information Literacy and Instruction Coordinator at firstname.lastname@example.org.